 When you move away from a loud sound it becomes softer.

 The highness or lowness of a sound.

-When an object vibrates very fast it makes a high-pitched sound.
+When an object vibrates very fast it makes a high pitch sound.

 E.g. – A mouse can make a high squeak, because the sound made by the mouse vibrates very fast.

-When an object vibrates more slowly it makes a low-pitched sound.
+When an object vibrates more slowly it makes a low pitch sound.

 E.g. – A cow makes a low sound when it moos, because the sound made by the cow vibrates very slowly.

 When do people make high and low pitch sounds?

 When they sing.
 When they play musical instruments.

 No, humans don’t hear all sounds.